daretechie/100-days-of-devops-xfusioncorp/day01-create-custom-apache-user/task.md

 ## 🔧 Task

-The xFusionCorp security team has mandated the use of custom Apache users per application to harden the environment.
-Your task today:
+Task 1:
+In response to heightened security concerns, the xFusionCorp Industries security team has opted for custom Apache users for their web applications.
+Each user is tailored specifically for an application, enhancing security measures.

+Your task is to create a custom Apache user according to the outlined specifications:

 - Create a custom user named `mariyam` on **App Server 2**.
 - The user must have: